K&O, Fleet Line, Craft Master Johnson Outboard Motors

 Desirability: 5/5

 1961 began the white and gray two-tone paint scheme.
-The 1961 Sea-Horse is a rare and desirable “small” K&O motor but not as rare as the 1960 or 1962 small versions.
+The 1961 Electric Sea-Horse is a rare and desirable “small” Fleet Line motor but, not as rare as the 1960 or 1962 small versions.
 The motor shows an updated cowl design from previous year with a new rear grab-handle and stepped rear cowl.
 This is also the first year for the stacked Johnson logo.

 Notable Traits: